 The Current Employment Statistics (CES) program produces detailed industry estimates of nonfarm employment, hours, and earnings of workers on payrolls.
 CES National Estimates produces data for the nation, and CES State and Metro Area produces estimates for all 50 States, the District of Columbia, Puerto Rico, the Virgin Islands, and about 450 metropolitan areas and divisions.

-Total nonfarm payroll employment rose by 145,000 in December, and the unemployment
+Total nonfarm payroll employment rose by 661,000 in September, and the unemployment rate

 HTML | PDF | RSS | Charts | Commissioner's Statement

-Real average hourly earnings decreased 0.1 percent over the month in December, seasonally adjusted.
+Real average hourly earnings decreased 0.1 percent over the month in September, seasonally adjusted.
 Average hourly earnings increased 0.1 percent and CPI-U increased 0.2 percent.
-Real average weekly earnings decreased 0.1 percent over the month.
+Real average weekly earnings increased 0.2 percent over the month.

 HTML | PDF | RSS